mlinke-ai/kev_in/docs/api/logout.md

 The endpoint can be accessed at `<address>:<port>/logout`.

-## DELETE
+## POST

-The DELETE method is used to perform the logout.
+The POST method is used to perform the logout.
 It is the only request-type supported by the logout route.

 ### Access